for adult courses

 Wimbledon School of English (WSE) Terms & Conditions are binding on all students, regardless of whether the booking is direct, or through a representative.
-These terms and conditions include special conditions for the duration of the Covid 19 pandemic.

 No documents can be issued until we have received the following: